BezaleelAnugrahri/BezaleelAnugrahri/README.md

-- 👋 Hi, I’m @BezaleelAnugrahri
+- 👋 Hi, I’m Bezaleel Anugrahri
 - 👀 I’m interested in Game Development, C#, Java, Python, etc
 - 🌱 I’m currently learning Unity Game Dev, Python and C#
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 BezaleelAnugrahri/BezaleelAnugrahri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.